Vinnovera/robotkodarn_about/README.md

 A site about Vinnovera's project [Robotkodarn](https://github.com/Vinnovera/robotkodarn), built with [Choo](https://github.com/choojs/) and [Koa](https://github.com/koajs/koa).
 The content is fetched from [Prismic.io](https://prismic.io), an API based headless CMS.

 ## Setup

+Add a `.env` file with all needed environmental variables.
+You can copy `.env.example` as a start.

 To start project:

 ```bash